-Generally, butter naan which we get in restaurants is slathered with butter.
-I always add some butter in the dough and then spread some butter on the top of the naan, while serving.
+Generally, Butter Naan that is served in restaurants is only slathered with butter after it gets cooked.
+However, I always add some butter in the dough and then spread some butter on the top as well, while serving.

-1. Take ½ tsp yeast and 1 tbsp sugar in a bowl.
+1. Take ½ teaspoon instant yeast and 1 tablespoon sugar in a bowl.

-2. pour 1 cup water or as required.
+2. Add 1 cup water or as required.